secretstartups/handbook/ceo/offsite/index.html.md

 1. [Chief of Staff](/job-families/chief-executive-officer/chief-of-staff/); when not possible, the [Director, Internal Strategy Consultant](/job-families/chief-executive-officer/internal-strategy-consultant/)
 1. [CEO Shadows](/handbook/ceo/shadow/)
 1. [Executive Business Admin](/eba/#executive-business-administrator-team) to the CEO (optional)
-1. Invited participants: folks invited to participate in one or more specific sessions
+1. Invited participants: folks invited to participate in one or more specific session

 #### Roles